pikatoste/test.sh/README.md

 The quoting issues also apply to the `result_of` function.

+If the expression is not syntactically correct a syntax error report is printed in the log file and the functions fail.
+No assertion failure message is printed because the expression could not be evaluated.

 ### Predefined variables

 test.sh defines these variables, which are available to the test script after test.sh is sourced: